 Thanks to the folks at Welch’s for sponsoring this blog post.
 All opinions, as always, are my own.

 February is one of my favorite months.
 Valentine’s Day is just around the corner, and so is my anniversary with my boyfriend.
-(We had our first datae four years ago, just after Valentine’s Day!)
+(We had our first date four years ago, just after Valentine’s Day!)
 It’s also Heart Month.
 So while you’re celebrating the romance in your life (or your friends, if you’re embracing Galentine’s Day this year!), also embrace your heart health and nutritious Valentine's day sweets.

 My recipe features Welch’s 100% Grape Juice, made with dark purple Concord grapes.
 Concord grapes are special grapes, only in season for a short time each fall.
 So the best way to get their many health benefits is from the grapes’ juice.
 In fact, 20-plus years of research shows that drinking the juice can help your heart in many ways—including supporting blood vessel health to help promote healthy circulation and keep your blood flowing freely.
 Plus, each cup of the juice offers zero added sugar and 1 cup (two servings) of fruit, helping you meet your daily fruit quota.
 Adults need between 1 ½ and 2 cups of fruit daily.

 Wondering how to make roasted grape crostini?
 I’ll tell you, and it’s pretty simple!
 While I toasted the baguette slices, I heated a mixture of garlic, seedless table grapes, and 100 percent grape juice on the stovetop.
 Pan-roasting turns regular grapes into deliciously sweet grapes.
 When the mixture warmed, it reduced—so you get a wonderfully sweet taste with absolutely no added sugar!
 Then, I topped the baguette slices with goat cheese, the grape mixture, black pepper, and fresh rosemary.
 These crostinis were so tasty that they didn’t last long in my house!

 And while the juice supports heart health, so does the finished product!
 The recipe meets expert guidelines for a heart-healthy recipe.
 To qualify as a heart-healthy appetizer, a recipe needs to have: